A Visitor Guide

 Spain is a country with incredible diversity and wonder.
-The White Towns of Andalucia are one of the gems of this beautiful and fascinating country.
+The White Towns of Andalucia are one of the gems of this beautiful and fascinating region of Spain.
 It is a perfect fit with a visit that includes Cordoba, Granada, Malaga, and Seville.
 It was part of our two-week road trip to Portugal and Spain.
 We were so intrigued we plan to visit again, giving the region at least three days.

 © 2023 Wanderers Compass All Rights Reserved